yenrenART/fxhash-canvas-template/README.md

 Responsive resizing is handled automatically.

 ## Known Issues
-- Shadows do not work properly with scaling (ctx.shadowBlur).
+- Shadows do not scale (ctx.shadowBlur).
+- Path2D do not scale.

 ## LICENSE.txt
 This file is where you put your license details for your art and code.